w601sxs/easy-ml-pocs/README.md

 ## If you want to contribute code:

-1. Fork this repository or ask for access (this is better)
+1. Ask for access and clone repo
-1. Select between preprocessing, training and inference
+2. Select between preprocessing, training and inference
-1. based on your selection above, create a new index file under this chapter and edit away.
+3. based on your selection above, create a new index file under this chapter and edit away.
 For example, to create a new preprocessing sub-chapter for personalize, do:

 `hugo new preprocessing/personalize/_index.md'

+4. Push update and wait for build

 ## Syntax-highlighting code blocks